tytydraco/yessleep/out/I_think_I_finally_found_my_friends_killer__Part_2.md

 Then it happened.

-Ryan came sprinting around the corner and towards the porch.
+Ryan came sprinting around the corner.

 "Don't you hear that?!" he yelled.
 "We have to go!
 Now!"

 I had been in a trance.

 I snapped out of it and listened.

 A car was coming down the road, the churning of gravel and branches breaking under the car growing louder as it came right towards us.